 - Strong Internet connection via WiFi or ethernet; 2G, 3G or 4G will not be sufficient

 - Fashion (both kids and adults), photography, interior design etc. magazines that can be used to create moodboards

 - Small cuttings of solid colour fabrics or yarns to create colour palettes

-- Any art material they feel confident drawing and colouring-up designs/silhouettes with (pencils, felt-tips, pantone markers, water-colours etc...)
+- Art materials that you feel confident drawing and colouring-up designs and silhouettes with (pencils, felt-tips, pantone markers, water-colours etc.)